 Above: Above: The second shed has six windows but no door.
 The greenhouse glass roof is constructed of multiple salvaged window panes.

 Above: Two pots of oxalis peek out from beneath the firewood.
-Six varieties of Oxalis (False Shamrock) are available, for $12 per plant, from Plant Delights.
+Eight varieties of Oxalis (False Shamrock) are available, for $12 per plant, from Plant Delights.

 Above: The glass roofs create a greenhouse effect that makes herbs thrive year round.